hschuett/AccForUncertaintyCode/README.md

 This repository holds code to compute model averaged predictive distributions for accruals.
 It provides the necessary materials to replicate and extend the approach as proposed in *"Accounting for Uncertainty: An Application of Bayesian Methods to Accruals Models"*.

+The code is free to use.
+Comments, suggestions for improvements, and reporting of issues are welcome.

+## Non-discretionary accrual estimates

+Posterior means and standard deviations from the averaged model (The one described in Table 6 in the paper) can be found in the folder `accruals/`. `NDA` is the posterior mean and `NDA_sd` is the posterior standard deviation.
+We intend to add an updated version on a yearly basis.

 ## How to use this repository

 The code is organized into an RStudio project.
 While nearly all of the code is written in R, the models are coded in [Stan](https://mc-stan.org/) and all MCMC calculations are performed by Stan.